Marketcetera/marketcetera/SPRING_BOOT_3_MIGRATION.md

   - Added javax.annotation-api for backward compatibility
   - Added SpotBugs dependency for concurrent annotation replacement
   - Changed javax.xml.bind.JAXBException import to jakarta.xml.bind.JAXBException in OrderTicketView.java
+- Completed migration for metrics modules:
+  - Verified metrics-db module already had Jakarta dependencies and imports
+  - Verified metrics-log module doesn't use any Jakarta APIs, but builds successfully with Spring Boot 3.2.4
+- Completed migration for eventbus modules:
+  - Verified eventbus-api, eventbus-core, eventbus-guava, and eventbus-server modules don't use any Jakarta APIs
+  - All eventbus modules build successfully with Spring Boot 3.2.4 without any changes
+- Completed migration for tools module:
+  - Verified the tools module builds successfully with Spring Boot 3.2.4 without any changes
+- Completed migration for fork modules:
+  - Verified that commons-csv and commons-i18n modules compile successfully with Spring Boot 3.2.4
+  - Noted that javax.sql.DataSource and javax.xml.parsers imports in these modules don't need to be updated since they are part of Java SE